hrossman/pymsm/docs/methods.md

     B --> C
 ```

-3) Or any other more involved multistate framework (add figures of these models).
+3) Or any other more involved multistate framework.

 The description of the content of `PyMSM` would be easier to digest under a certain setting.
 Thus, to set the stage, we adopt the multistate model of [Roimi et. al. (2021)](https://academic.oup.com/jamia/article/28/6/1188/6105188).
 Specifically, assume a multi-state model consists of four states $A,B,C,D$ and six possible transitions: